Travel Vlogging 101: How to Make Videos to Share Your Travels

 Video is the perfect way to document your travels, allowing others to become fully immersed in your experience.
 But with so much content out there, it can seem like a lot of pressure to create something people want to watch.

 While there’s no definitive recipe for success when creating a travel video, by following the tips below, you’ll at least have something you can be proud of that’s also share-worthy for family and friends.

 When choosing equipment, consider your experience with shooting video first.
 Was the last thing you shot video on a clunky camcorder?

 Do you use your smartphone for everything?
 Are you a photography or cinematography enthusiast?

 Your equipment should be on the same level as your experience and comfort with cameras.
-There are plenty of amazing high-quality DSLRs that shoot video, but unless you know how to use them already, can dedicate a few months to learn the manual backwards and forwards, or have someone to teach you, they’re not always the best choice for beginners.
+There are plenty of amazing high-quality DSLRs that shoot video, but unless you know how to use them already, can dedicate a few months to learn the manual backward and forward, or have someone teach you, they’re not always the best choice for beginners.